Rodio346/mythical-javascript/README.md

 Javascript is primarily client side language which gets executed on webpages to make it more interactive (in short telling web browser do some dirty work).
 It is interpreted and not a compiled language but now days modern web browser use a technology knows as JIT (Just In-Time) compilation.
 Usually when you execute javascript code in browser console then behind the console it is REPL (Read-Eval-Print-Loop), this is what console runs.

 Javascript is Object Oriented Language with the prototype-based organization, having the concept of an object as its core abstraction.
 Javascript mostly implement the ECMAScript specification as described in ECMA-262 but little different too exist.

-Javascript code is actually get executed by Javascript Engine which is a program or an interpreter.
-In earlier day it acts like a standard interpreter but nowdays most of them uses JIT (Just in Time) compiler where the javascript code compiles Javascript code to bytecode.
-Example: V8, Rhino, SpiderMoney, JavaScriptCore, KJS, Chakra, Nashorn, JerryScript.
-Now engine is obviously not written in javascript but in case of V8 it is written in C++.
-In case of V8 the Javascript execution is different.
-It first compiles Javascript code into machine code by implementing JIT compiler (same as Rhino and SpiderMoney does) but it does not create byte code or intermediate code.

-Abstract Syntax Tree is also one of the main goal of V8 when doing parsing.
+ECMA Internation is an organization that creates standards for technologies and ECMA-262 contains specification for a general purpose scripting language and each has its editions.

-ECMAScript has many specification editions named:
+ECMA-262 has many specification editions named:

 ES1 - 1997<br>
 ES2 - 1998<br>